SirDaev/bootstrap-navbar-stand-alone/README.md

 These files include a direct pull from a [customized version of Bootstrap](http://getbootstrap.com/customize/), reproduceable using the config.json file. *bootstrap-theme.css* has been omitted for this repository.

 ## Files
-html - complete example file set
+html/ - complete example file set
 README.md - readme
 bootstrap.zip - customized Bootstrap direct download (using config.json)
 config.json - configuration for customized Bootstrap download